sukumardhoni/reciflix-ionic/readme.md

 Bugs
 ----------
-IOS back text not hiding after configuring the
+X : IOS back text not hiding after configuring the
       $ionicConfigProvider.platform.ios.backButton.previousTitleText('').icon('ion-ios-arrow-thin-left');

-when clicked on home always show the User settings
+X : when clicked on home always show the User settings

-Searched Recipes seems have bugs

-5.1) prepare empty pages informing not supported yet
+X : 5.1) prepare empty pages informing not supported yet

-7. how to differentiate fbuser from regular user ( use provider in the USer model)
+X : 7. how to differentiate fbuser from regular user ( use provider in the USer model)

+X : Searched Recipes seems have bugs

+dist is not being ignored in git

-1.1) Directives to be developed for reuse recipe_display
+1.1) Directives to be developed for re-use recipe_display

 1.2) User notifications